ZenWave360/ZenWave360.github.io/pages/Event-Driven-Architectures/API-First-AsyncAPI.md

 - SERVICE: An independent piece of software, typically a microservice, that provides a set of capabilities to other services.
 - PROVIDER: The service that implements the functionality of the API.
 It may be accepting asynchronous command request or publishing business domain events.
-- CLIENT/s: The service/s that makes use of the funcionality of the API.
+- CLIENT/s: The service/s that makes use of the functionality of the API.
 It may be requesting asynchronous commands or subscribing to business domain events.
 - PRODUCER: A service that writes a given message.
 - CONSUMER: A service that reads a given message.

 > Define your AsyncAPI from the perspective of the **PROVIDER** of the functionality, which may be a producer, a consumer or both.
 Share this definition with your **CLIENTS**.

-Use the table to understand which section of AsyncAPI (publish or subscribe) to use for each topic, and which role (provider or client) to use on the plugin plugin.
+Use the table to understand which section of AsyncAPI (publish or subscribe) to use for each topic, and which role (provider or client) to use on the plugin configuration.

 |                              | Events                | Commands                |
 |------------------------------|-----------------------|-------------------------|